temporalio/documentation/docs/java-run-your-first-app.md

 Welcome to the evolution of application development!

 This is a tutorial for developers who are new to [Temporal](/docs/overview) and have some basic knowledge of Java.
 We recommend setting aside ~20 minutes to complete it.
-You will achieve a few things by following this tutorial:
+By following this tutorial, you will achieve a few things:

 - Complete several runs of a Temporal Workflow application using the Temporal server and [ Java SDK](https://github.com/temporalio/java-sdk).
 - Practice accessing and using the visibility of the Workflow's state.